-During this meeting the attendees are invited to share their latest (unpublished) work on their field.
+During this meeting, the attendees are invited to share their latest (unpublished) work in their field.
 The format of the meeting is based on that of the bi-annual Single Molecule Biophysics meeting in Aspen (CO, USA), where participants are selected based on their abstract.
 All participants present their work with a poster and/or, when selected, with a short talk.

-Beautifully set with a view on the Mont Blanc Massive, the École de Physique can accommodate 70 participants; PIs, PostDocs and PhD students are welcome to submit an abstract before September 27th at 23:59 CEST.
-Before October 15th you will get to hear whether your abstract has been accepted.
+Beautifully set with a view on the Mont Blanc Massive, the École de Physique can accommodate 70 participants; PIs, PostDocs, and PhD students are welcome to submit an abstract before Monday October 2, 2023 at 23:59 CEST.
+All participants are expected to attend the entire meeting (Sunday evening until Friday afternoon).
+Before Monday, October 16, 2023 you will get to hear whether your abstract has been accepted.

 Les Houches, France